omarreis/ISAPIGate/README.md

      So file http://127.0.0.1:8080/path?querystr is returned.

 ISAPIGate can route requests to multiple remote servers.

-For security reasons, only registered servers are connected.
+For security, only registered remote servers can be connected.

-The remote host table is *hard-coded* inside ISAPIGate.dpr.
+The remote server table is *hard-coded* inside ISAPIGate.dpr.
-To change the table, one has to edit it and recompile ISAPIGate.dll.
+To change the table, edit source and recompile ISAPIGate.dll.
 This makes if more difficult for someone to hack the routing table, I suppose.
 Note that changing ISAPIGate.dll requires stopping the server, so it is not for frequent changes.

 Any kind of content can be routed: text, images, binary files.